quintel/documentation/docs/main/scenario-tools/identifying-yourself.md

 :::info Different tokens for beta and live
 Your token to communicate to the beta version of the ETM is different from the one to communicate to the live version.
 Make sure you have the correct one in your local settings file.
+If you are connecting to a stable version, you can use a live token.
 :::